 © Eric Broder Van Dyke | Dreamstime.com - Golden State Warriors Player Stephen Curry turns

 The Golden State Warriors' regular season runs from October through April.
-The following is a list of their home games.
+This season's home games will be available soon!

 The first place to look for tickets is on Ticketmaster.
 They are the official retailer for Golden State Warriors tickets.
 If you are buying way in advance, this is where you want to look.